-If powder-post beetles are present in the understructure and are not to be treated or covered by the contract, the owner must be so informed in writing before on the initial contract is signed.
+If powder-post beetles are not to be treated or covered by the contract, the owner must be so informed in writing on the initial contract.
 Treatment, if made, should be applied to all wood showing signs of infestation.
 This can be done by spraying, brushing, or mopping as per label directions onto wood surfaces any pesticide approved for use in powder-post beetle control as described in Section IIIC-Materials.
 Two or more applications must usually be made at intervals to achieve control.
 Special formulations are required for treating flooring or furniture to avoid damage to the finish.